 Technology is at the core of most businesses.
-There is the technology that is used to run the business such as computers, points of sale, and networks.
-There is also the provision of a technology-related service to customers, professionals are required to keep computers running smoothly.
+There is technology that is used to run a business, such as computers, points of sale, and networks.
+There is also the provision of a technology-related service to customers, and professionals are required to keep computers running smoothly.
 For many companies, this means employing information technology specialists.

-“Information technology specialist” is a broad job title that encompasses many different industries.
+“Information technology specialist” is a broad job title encompassing many industries.
 Professionals in this field manage software, hardware, and networks.
-Roles can include providing support to customers or maintaining those systems within a company.
-Necessary qualities include strong listening skills, the ability to solve problems quickly, decision-making skills, the capacity to multitask, and a strong understanding of computer systems.
+Roles can include providing customer support or maintaining those systems within a company.
+Necessary qualities include strong listening skills, the ability to solve problems quickly, decision-making skills, multitasking capacity, and a strong understanding of computer systems.

 IT specialists have typically earned at least a bachelor’s degree in a major related to computer science.
-Certifications are not usually required for entry-level work, and many are vendor-specific such as Microsoft or Cisco.
-Once employed, professionals may choose to pursue certifications for the technology utilized by their employer.
+Certifications are not usually required for entry-level work; many are vendor-specific, such as Oracle, Apple, Microsoft, or Cisco.
+Once employed, professionals may choose to pursue certifications for the technology their employer utilizes.
 These certifications may be necessary for job retention or career advancement.
 More senior roles at many companies require a master’s degree in an information technology-related field.

-As this can often be an entry-level career the pay can be lower than in more specialized roles.
-According to PayScale (2020), on average an IT specialist can expect to earn $56,806 per year.
-However, network and computer systems administrators earn $82,050 per year, according to the Bureau of Labor Statistics (BLS 2019).
+This can often be an entry-level career, so the pay can be lower than in more specialized roles.
+According to PayScale (2023), an IT specialist can expect to earn $60,430 per year on average.
+However, according to the Bureau of Labor Statistics, network and computer systems administrators earn an average of $97,160 annually (BLS May 2022).